rlcapunpon/org-mgmt-api/coding-context/organization_management_service_tdd_prompt.md

 ### Step 6 — Auth & RBAC verification
 **Context:**
-- There is an existing RBAC API, read RESOURCE_ACCESS_FLOW.md to understand how we can check if a user has permission to access the organization
+- There is an existing RBAC API that issues permissions to users, read RESOURCE_ACCESS_FLOW.md to understand how we can check if a user has permission to access the organization
 - Check the ORGANIZATION_PERMSSION_MAPPING.md to check the permission mapping used by the existing RBAC API

 **Goal:** Implement JWT verification + permission guard.
 Support both local-claim checks and RBAC API double-check.